Cut Flower Care Instructions

 Flowers in Florist Foam

-- Arrangements in ceramic pots and coloured boxes are made with florist foam and don’t need any special treatment on arrival at your home, the foam contains all the water the flowers need for the first day.
+- Arrangements in ceramic pots; boxes and baskets are made with florist foam and don’t need any special treatment on arrival at your home, the foam contains all the water the flowers need for the first day.

 - Every day or so you need to add more water to the foam base.
+Check the water level by carefully feeling for the bowl under the foliage; there should be some free water inside the bowl, (or pot) if not you need to top it up.
 I find the easiest way to do this is with a bottle, a jug or teapot as the spout allows you to direct the water toward the centre of the arrangement.
 Add the water slowly trying not to get water on the flowers themselves.
 The amount of water to add varies and depends on the flowers and the room temperature, take care not to overfill the container that the foam sits in, test the level with your finger.
 Generally I say add about half a cup of water every 2nd day.

-- Take the pot or box to your kitchen bench to add water, so that if you over fill the water won't run onto your good furniture.
+- Take the pot; box or basket to your kitchen bench to add water, so that if you over fill the water won't run onto your good furniture.

 For all Cut Flowers